 - Walk-in help with Canvas tools.

-The Collaboratory, located on the North side of the first floor, is a public use space designed for flexible student collaboration and teamwork.
-The Collaboratory is primarily a student space, but may be occasionally reserved by employees for designated activities.
+The Collaboratory, located on the Northside of the first floor, is a public use space designed for flexible student collaboration and teamwork.
+The Collaboratory is primarily a student space and is occasionally reserved for student activities.
+Reservations can be made by contacting the Heath Hayden, Interim Dean of the LMC and eLearning.

 - D126X – Emerging Technologies Area – Max Capacity 15